-Greek-Cypriots go to the polls tomorrow to elect a new parliament.
-The vote is being seen as a sign of how far they are willing to compromise on the future of the Mediterranean island.
+Greek-Cypriots go to the polls today to elect a new parliament.
+The vote is widely seen as a sign of how far they are willing to compromise on the future of the Mediterranean island.